KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Each implementation will need to decide how to deal with the case of a memory pool running out of memory during a given frame.
 It's possible that more pages will be requested than a single memory pool can handle.
 One approach would be to trigger a page fault like normal, but the CPU could then allocate a whole new block to pull memory from.
 Another approach would be to evict pages corresponding to coarser cascades and prioritize putting them in the cascades closer to the camera.

 The decision for when to evict a page from the cache is also configurable.
 The page table has enough bits to count to 15 frames as a delay for evicting a page from the cache, but by default it marks pages free as soon as they are no longer required for a given frame (no delay).
-The only reason to keep pages in the cache for longer than 1 frame when they aren't being requested is for the situation where the camera pans around, then turns back to face where it was originally facing.
-In this case the pages it was looking at originally would still be around and not have to be rendered.
+One reason to keep them around a longer even when not directly visible is if they are requested by a postprocessing effect.
+In that situation it is a good idea to only keep the lowest resolution version of the data that the post processing effect needs while freeing other levels.

 ### Hardware/API Sparse Memory